Bino is the official mascot of Housepets! Not Fido. Bino.

 The author decided to prematurely end a story arc which depicted catnip use as similar to smoking marijuana because it would break the self-imposed PG rating, although catnip itself is still available as seen in later strips.

 Two other arcs were aborted by acts of god.
-"The Arc Specifically About Being Naked" was killed by a broken computer (see What Could Have Been), and "All Hallow's Ween" was ended by a medical emergency (see Author Existence Failure).
+"The Arc Specifically About Being Naked" was killed by a broken computer, and "All Hallow's Ween" was ended by a medical emergency.